Jersey Girl (song): Springsteen version

 The song, performed by Bruce Springsteen and the E Street Band, was released as the B-side of the 1984 single "Cover Me".
 Springsteen slightly rewrote it to replace a Waits line about "whores on Eighth Avenue" with "the girls out on the avenue", and added a verse about taking "that little brat of yours and drop[ping] her off at your mom's" (This line was originally written for "Party Lights", an out-take from The River, which was not officially released until 2015).
 The July 9, 1981, performance from this stand was used on the "Cover Me" release.
 A few weeks later on August 24, Waits joined Springsteen on-stage at the Los Angeles Sports Arena to perform the song together.
-The July 9 performance of "Jersey Girl" was used as the closing track of Springsteen's 1986 box set Live 1975–85, as Springsteen and producer Jon Landau felt it accurately represented the final phase of the loose story arc that connected the songs on the album together.
+The July 9 performance of "Jersey Girl" was also used as the closing track of Springsteen's 1986 box set Live 1975–85, as Springsteen and producer Jon Landau felt it accurately represented the final phase of the loose story arc that connected the songs on the album together.

 "Jersey Girl" would become a Springsteen favorite, played often in New Jersey and sometimes Philadelphia shows during the 1980s and early 1990s.
 Its appearances then became even rarer, being picked to open the last of 15 Meadowlands shows in 1999 on the Bruce Springsteen and the E Street Band Reunion Tour – as what The New York Times termed "a reward for [the fans'] faith and perseverance," close the last of 10 shows at New Jersey's Giants Stadium in 2003 on The Rising Tour, and be the next-to-last song in the three-show run at Giants Stadium in 2008 on the Magic Tour.
 The song was played as the first fan requested song at his October 3, 2009, show and was the final song performed during the last October 9, 2009, show before the demolition of Giants Stadium.
+It was also the encore at the new Met Life Stadium (replaced Giants Stadium) during his tour in August 2016, accompanied with a fireworks display to wrap up the evening.

-Because the Springsteen version of the song was more played on radio and because Springsteen was often associated with New Jersey, it was not unusual for people to mistakenly think Springsteen had written it.
+Because the Springsteen version received more airplay and because Springsteen was often associated with New Jersey, it was not unusual for people to mistakenly think Springsteen had written it.

 The song is sometimes erroneously associated with the "Jersey Girl" cultural stereotype, but in fact it makes no mention of most of the traits — such as big hair — usually associated with that stereotype.
 One writer for The New York Times stated that "the Jersey girl, the one Tom Waits and Bruce Springsteen sing about, knows she'll get what she wants," and listed Springsteen's wife Patti Scialfa and Governor of New Jersey Christine Todd Whitman as examples that befit the song.